 PACK LIGHT //

 Bali is hot and humid pretty much all of the time!
 Light and cool clothing are best to pack.
 Life in Bali is simple and pretty chill, even at bars... so don't over do (or overthink) it!
 You can totally get away with rompers, cargo pants or shorts, tank tops, light maxi dresses and sandals the entire time!
 October through April is rainy season, so it will rain on and off some of the time.
 This kind of had me concerned about our trip but it didn't put a damper on it ONE BIT.
 A hat, umbrella or poncho can come in handy so that you can stay out and about!
-When you are visiting some of the temples, they may require that you wear a sarong to tie around your waist and cover your legs (even for men), however some will provide them!
+We got stuck in the rain a couple of times and it didn’t even phase us, because come on… we’re in BALI!
+When you are visiting some of the temples, they may require that you wear long sleeves and/or a sarong to tie around your waist and cover your legs (even for men) as a sign of respect, however some will provide them!
 If not, you could always grab a pretty cheap one at the beach or around town.

 TRAVEL PLANS //

-We traveled for a total of 9 days, ending the trip in Kuala Lumpur, Malaysia (which I will do a separate post about, because it deserves it!)
-I suggest trying to see other areas of Asia if you can while you are in that part of the world bc it's super cheap!
-We grabbed tickets to KL for just $60 each, which I will also touch more on in the other post.
+We traveled for a total of 9 days, ending the trip in Kuala Lumpur, Malaysia (which you can get all the details about here) I suggest trying to see other areas of Asia if you can while you are in that part of the world bc it's super cheap!
+We grabbed tickets to KL for just $60 each, which I also touch on more in the other post.

 We broke our trip up into 2 parts -- Seminyak + Ubud.
 Seminyak is a fun and busy area closer by the airport where all of the more touristy things are.
 Ubud is total relaxation and zen and houses most of the temples in Bali.
 If you’re looking for nature, yoga and relaxation... this is your spot!
 The 2 are only about an hour apart, give or take some traffic, so I def suggest at least seeing both areas while there!
 There is also Kuta for beach and fun combined; this area is more crowded with commercial hotels or Canggu or Echo Beach to escape the crowds and for quieter villas!
 The time change is also insane (16 hours ahead of LA, 13 for DC), so try to keep yourself up the first day to adjust as quickly as possible!

 You can taxi, Uber or scooter your way around the city.
 We tried a little of each!
 I will suggest that when using taxi always get in taxis that are metered, otherwise you have no clue if the price you're paying is fair or not.
-A couple of times we tried Uber, but it seems to be a little newer there so wasn't that successful.
-Sometimes we did use Uber to estimate a ride cost in IDR which was great.
+A couple of times we tried Uber, but it seems to be a little newer and the drivers kept getting lost and with the language barrier and not really knowing how to give directions, we weren’t that successful.
+Sometimes we did use Uber just to estimate a ride cost in IDR which was great.
 You'll see that scooters RUN the roads, so we also rented one in Ubud which was SO fun and way cheaper, I def recommend doing that if you're comfortable!
 We went from paying about $50 a day in taxis to and from places to $7 total for the day to rent a scooter.
 You can also hire a driver/tour guide to take you around for the entire day -- we had an amazing tour guide that we paid only $50 for the day to come up with a tour based on things we wanted to do.
 He knew the locations, spoke pretty good English and waited or walked through each location with us, also took bomb pics!
 Because...
 Instagram.
-Feel free to message me privately for his info :)
+Feel free to contact me privately for his info :)

 WHERE TO STAY //